 The Oakland Chamber of Commerce, 12th and Franklin Streets, Oakland, was like a swarming bee-hive from morning till night.
 Throngs of refugees registered there and found at the hands of willing volunteer clerks vital information regarding their loved ones.
 Many, however, turned away with sad, tearful faces, not having heard any news, good or bad.
 By recommendation of the Relief Committee, any destitute person was secured free transportation to any part of the state, and often to remote parts of the United States, all of the great railways being generous to the extreme.
-For once one can truthfully deny the trite allegation that "corporations have no soul."
-The railway officials collected no fares legal holiday, thus closing all banks in the State until the standing of the great San Francisco banks can be determined.
+The railway officials collected no fares from refugees on all out-bound trains from San Francisco, on either side of the bay.
+One paid if one chose-otherwise it was all right.
+The great ferry systems did likewise on the bay.